 A site devoted to researching African American genealogy, AfriGeneas also serves as a community with its chats and message boards that include thousands of messages from people looking to find and share genealogical information.

 Search U.S. Census records from 1790-1930; Evanston city directories from 1890-93; immigration records; birth, marriage, and death records; and old telephone directories from around the country.
-Normally, only available in the library.
-Remote access link during COVID-19 crisis.
-Access to this resource has been temporarily expanded to library cardholders working remotely, courtesy of ProQuest and its partner Ancestry.
+Only available in the library.

 Evanston City Directories are located in the Evanstoniana Room in the Reference Department, 3rd floor.
 These directories list names of residents alphabetically with occupation and names of family members living at the address.
 Businesses are listed alphabetically and by type of business.
 Most have reverse listings by street name and number.